 In 2004, Mark and a team of dedicated volunteers organized the first festival in collaboration with 30 local galleries, museums, and other art spaces.
 The arts community embraced the concept, and the event grew steadily over the next two decades.

-Today, the Month of Photography festival is a major highlight of Denver’s arts scene and has grown into a massive, regionwide event that engages more than 75 venues and thousands of artists and attendees.
-(Due to the unprecedented circumstances caused by COVID-19, turnout in March 2021 will be lower than previous festivals.)
+Today, the Month of Photography festival is a major highlight of Denver’s arts scene and has grown into a massive, regionwide event that engages more than 60 venues and thousands of artists and attendees.
 Month of Photography Denver is also a member of the Festival of Light, an international collaboration of more than 20 photography festivals around the world.

 To learn more about MOP history and past festivals, please visit the Month of Photography Festival archive.